We have a serious credibility problem when people dress inappropriately for Christian fellowship.

-Perhaps you’re already asking, “Where is he going with this?”
+“Where is he going with this?” you’re asking.
 Stay with me.
+You might be surprised.

-A failure to dress with the right clothing could significantly damage the reputation of your Church.
+A failure to wear the right clothing could significantly damage the reputation of your Church.
 It might even cause people to question the authenticity of the gospel.

 The ultimate issue is not really physical clothing at all.
 But let’s at least review what we know from Scripture before looking at the dress code itself.

 - 1 Timothy 2:9 – “And I want women to be modest in their appearance.
 They should wear decent and appropriate clothing and not draw attention to themselves by the way they fix their hair or by wearing gold or pearls or expensive clothes.”
 (NLT)

 - 1 Peter 3:3-4 – “Your beauty should not come from outward adornment, such as braided hair and the wearing of gold jewelry and fine clothes.
 Instead, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.”
 (NIV)

 Against favoritism based on fine clothing.

 - James 2:2-4 – “…suppose someone comes into your meeting dressed in fancy clothes and expensive jewelry, and another comes in who is poor and dressed in dirty clothes.
 If you give special attention and a good seat to the rich person, but you say to the poor one, “You can stand over there, or else sit on the floor”—well, doesn’t this discrimination show that your judgments are guided by evil motives?”